-- During the first week of a semester, or the equivalent time in other sessions, a student may drop a course, thereby receiving no grade, by filing a "drop" request with the Registrar's Office. - A grade of "W" will be entered on the academic record of any student who withdraws from a course before 75% of the semester or term has elapsed.
-Courses carrying a grade of "W" receive no credit and are not counted as hours attempted in the gradepoint calculation, even though they may carry a financial obligation. - A student who withdraws from a course after the 75% time frame will receive a grade of "WF" which is computed as an "F." (Exceptions are made for extreme circumstances and are handled on a case-bycase basis.) - Students are advised to contact the Student Aid Office to determine the impact of the withdrawal on overall aid eligibility.
+- During the first week of a semester or academic session (or the equivalent time in non-traditional enrollment periods), a student may drop a course by submitting written notification to the Office of the Registrar.
+(See Refund Policy.) - A grade of "W" will entered on the academic record of any student who withdraws from a course or the program within the withdrawal period specified in the academic calendar.
+Courses carrying a grade of "W" receive no credit and are not counted in the grade-point average, even though the student has a financial obligation to pay tuition and fees. - A student who withdraws from a course after the deadline for "W" without academic penalty will receive a grade of "WF" which is calculated into the grade-point average as zero quality points. - Students are advised to contact the Student Aid Office after withdrawing from one or more courses to determine if eligibility for student financial aid has changed.
+(See Withdrawal From Course in Student Financial Aid Information.)